TheMaster870/Raspberry-Pi-Security-Camera/README.md

 	Yes
 	OK*

-5. (Optional) Set Pi OS to boot to console to use less resources
+5. Set Pi OS to boot to console to use less resources

 	*sudo raspi-config
 	1 System Options